apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-images/README.md

 the img tag alt attribute.

-We recommend for new projects to pass this option to your `apostrophe-images` module, in order to add a new `alt` field to images, it will be used in alt attributes:
+We recommend for new projects to pass this option to your `apostrophe-images` module, in order to add a new `alt` field to images.
+It will then be used in alt attributes:

 ```javascript
   // app.js